 World of Hyatt Credit Card Review

 Almost all award travelers know the value of Hyatt.
-Previously, we wrote an overview of the Hyatt program and outlined why it is the favorite hotel program for many award travelers.
-Keeping that foundation in mind, we wanted to take a deeper look at the Quidget_Hyatt.
+It is the favorite hotel program for many value-minded award travelers.
+Keeping that foundation in mind, we wanted to take a deeper look at World of Hyatt Credit Card.
 We will go over the welcome offer, card benefits, spending structure and give our overall thoughts in this World of Hyatt credit card review.
+UPDATE 8/15/26: The increased offer of up to 75,000 bonus points ends at 9am ET on August 20, 2026.

-Here are the terms of Quidget_Hyatt welcome offer (a tiered bonus):
+Here are the terms of this card's welcome offer:

-- The card has a annual_fees annual fee which is NOT waived.
+- The card has a $95 annual fee and is NOT waived.

 Chase Application Rules

-As with other Chase cards, the Quidget_Hyatt is subject to Chase’s 5/24 rule.
+As with other Chase cards, the World of Hyatt Credit Card is subject to Chase’s 5/24 rule.
 This means Chase will not approve you for this card if you have opened 5 or more credit cards during the last 24 months.
 Chase also will not approve you if you currently have this card or received a welcome offer for it in the previous 24 months.

 World of Hyatt Credit Card Review: Earning Structure